al3ssandra/picar-ros2/README.md

 ```bash
 docker run -d --rm --network host -e DISPLAY=$DISPLAY -v PATH_TO_WS:/home/picar_ws IMAGE_ID
 ```

-If you're using Visual Studio Code, you can press F1 from the root of the workspace and that will open the command palette, from wich you can select  Dev Containers: Reopen in Container, and that will automatically build and run the container.

 Check the container ID with the following command:
 ```bash